 How many of us have reached a point where we’re finally tired of working for ‘the man’?
 Another cog in the wheel, 9 to 5 jobs that don’t pay for overtime, and the stress of wondering if the bad economy will eventually hand you a pink slip.
-In the end, it’s tiring, and the one thing we all crave for is being what the gurus call ‘financially independent.’
+In the end, it’s tiring, and the one thing we all crave is being what the gurus call ‘financially independent.’
 Now, there are many ways to go about doing that, and we can hold your hand and walk you through them all.
 But one of the best, if a little unorthodox, is building a home and reaping the rewards.
 And here are a few tips on how to do just that!

 Create a budget

 It’s easy to always go for the most expensive option on the market because you’re programmed to believe that automatically means it’s the best.
-But that is not necessarily the case, and there are alternatives out here you need to consider.
-Instead of traditional housing.
-A great option is relocatable homes which offer a lot of advantages over conventional projects.
+But that is not necessarily the case, and there are alternatives out here you need to consider instead of traditional housing.
+A great option is relocatable homes, which offer a lot of advantages over conventional projects.
 Also known as transportable homes, these are made in the factory for the most part and then delivered to the required location.
 They’re much faster to complete, you can control their quality since everything is built off-site in a factory, and most importantly, you get to control the cost of the entire place since the conditions are more supervised.
-You won’t suffer from weather complications or any other outside factors that might lead to loss of money.
+You won’t suffer from weather complications or other outside factors that might lead to loss of money.

 Consider environment-friendly solutions

 How about hitting two birds with one stone?
-Consider environmentally friendly solutions to save costs in building your home, and at the same time help protect the environment!
+Consider environmentally friendly solutions to save costs in building your home, and at the same time, help protect the environment!
 For instance, using solar panels in your house can save you a great deal of money when it comes to electric bills, and at the same time, you’ll have helped reduce carbon emissions and decrease your overall energy consumption.